enso-org/enso/doc/design/type-system/types.md

 ```

 # Subtyping and User-Facing Type Definitions
-As complex as the internal type language of Luna may need to be, we ideally want
+As complex as the internal type language of Enso may need to be, we ideally want
 to only present a limited set of concepts to the user for use in writing their
 own types.
 Internally, we have the following relations between types: